guiyunyun/DataMining-Report/README.md

 # Depression Detection Pilot Study

-This pilot study is an extension of the research by Poświata & Perełkiewicz (2022), aiming to verify the feasibility of data mining and text analytics for early depression risk detection from social media, and to test the effectiveness of adding engineered features to pre-trained language models.
+This project is an extension of the research by Poświata & Perełkiewicz (2022), aiming to verify the feasibility of data mining and text analytics for early depression risk detection from social media, and to test the effectiveness of adding engineered features to pre-trained language models.

-## Experiment Design
+## Project Overview

 This experiment consists of two main parts: